 Pro forma financial statements are essentially documents like your cash flow statement, breakeven analysis, top sheet budget, Capitalization Table, and Revenue Distribution charts that help you include in the latter half of the financial section of a business plan.

 This is essentially a development round raise.
-For more information on the development round raises, check back next week!
-Once it’s live, I’ll post the link here.
-Check Back for The 4 Stages of Film Investment in a Few Weeks!
+For more information on the development round raises, check out this blog!

 Thanks for reading, for more content like this in a monthly digest, as well as a FREE Film Market Resources Package, check out the link below and join my mailing list.